 However, while bed bugs are a common home-invading pest, there are many myths surrounding these pests and their behavior.
 In this article, you’ll learn the truth about these difficult pests and get help with prevention and control.

 Myth: Bed Bug Infestations Only Happen In Dirty Homes.

 Bed bugs don’t actually prefer cluttered spaces, and any home can end up with bed bugs.
 This is because of the way a bed bug infestation begins.
 They are usually picked up during general travel, where they hitch a ride on luggage, purses, or clothing.
 You can find bed bugs almost anywhere, but some places, including hospitals, laundromats, public transportation, and hotels, are more likely to have these pests.

 You can also bring bed bugs into a home or business by bringing in bedding, furniture, and appliances that are already infested.

 In fact, even places that don’t have beds can be host to bed bugs.
 This is because these pests can also live on other furniture and even in holes in the walls.
 While they do prefer places with bedding, they can also spread to other buildings.

 Myth: Bed Bugs Spread Disease.

-While bed bugs are undoubtedly rather disgusting to find and deal with, they aren’t actually as dangerous as you might think when it comes to illness.
+While bed bugs are undoubtedly rather disgusting to find and deal with, they aren’t as dangerous as you might think when it comes to illness.
 The truth is that there is no concrete evidence that bed bugs spread any diseases at all.
 However, this doesn’t mean they can’t cause other health problems.